aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/attribute-and-property-management/adding-attributes-to-cad-drawings/_index.md

 > **Why this matters:** Knowing the exact count of MTEXT objects helps you confirm that the drawing was parsed correctly.

-### Step 3: Identify INSERT Entities and ATTRIB Child Objects
+### Step 3: identify INSERT entities and ATTRIB child objects

 INSERT entities often act as blocks that contain ATTRIB objects—these are the actual attribute definitions you’ll be working with.